mitchell-pritchett/4111-db-project2/README.md

 #### b.
 Array attribute

 We add an array attribute `first_4_week_box_office_domestic` in the table `Movies.` This attribute holds an array of 4 real numbers which shows the first 4 week of the movie's domestic box office upon its release.
 We want to add this attribute because in addition to the total worldwide box office of a movie, we are also interested in seeing if the movie got more and more popular after it released or it faded quickly in the movie market.
-This characteristic can help us find staffs that have produced high quality movies that stays popular over the first month of it release.
+This characteristic can help us find staffs that have produced high quality movies that stays popular over the first month of their release.